postmannen/ctrl/README.md

 Serialization string
 // SetBlockProfileRate for block profiling SetBlockProfileRate int
-// EnableSocket for enabling the creation of a steward.sock file EnableSocket bool
+// EnableSocket for enabling the creation of a ctrl.sock file EnableSocket bool
 // EnableTUI will enable the Terminal User Interface EnableTUI bool